ericmort/naas/README.md

+let us implement a CLI tool to interact with our REST API server. the tool will be called "naasctl".
+We will implement it in Golang with the Cobra framework. naasctl will have the following command structure:

+naasctl tenant create mytenant (creates a new tenant mytenant) naasctl tenant get mytenant (retrieves info on tenant mytenant) naasctl namespace create mynamespace --tenant mytenant (creates a namespace mynamespace for tenant mytenant) naasctl namespace list --tenant mytenant (gets all namespaces for tenant mytenant)

+---
 we are going to implement an REST  API with Golang and the Gin web framework.
 We have two resources; "tenant" and "namespace".
 A tenant can have many namespaces, but one namespace belongs to only one tenant.
 We have the following endpoints: